-Other routes that cross southern Europe include the Way of St James, the Discoveries route and the Umayyad route, which connects seven countries on either side of the Mediterranean.
+Other routes crossing the south of Europe are the Ways of St. James, which can also be started from the Algarve, and the Umayyad Route, which links seven countries on both sides of the Mediterranean.

 Similarly, the Al-Mutamid Route crosses the Algarve from Aljezur to Vila Real de Santo António, celebrating the poet king who was the governor of Silves.
 Starting in Lisbon, passing through the Alentejo and ending in Seville, the route runs like a common thread through the whole of Al Andalus and, as they follow it, travellers will encounter very varied landscapes and a rich heritage of monuments.

 The Orange Route enables visitors to find out more about the production of oranges, the iconic fruit of the Algarve region, from orange groves to the packaging process.
 Apart from visits to orange groves and other experiences, it includes historical heritage, wineries, restaurants and local shops.